Creed (band): Musical style and influences

-Stapp's influences include Otis Redding, Donny Hathaway, Def Leppard, U2, The Doors, and Led Zeppelin.
-Guitarist Mark Tremonti's influences include thrash metal bands like Slayer, Metallica, Exodus, and Forbidden.
+Frontman Scott Stapp's influences include the Tea Party, the Beatles, Otis Redding, Donny Hathaway, Def Leppard, U2, The Doors, and Led Zeppelin.
+Stapp's singing voice has been noted for its similarities to Pearl Jam frontman Eddie Vedder.
+Stapp himself said: "Hey, they said the same thing about Darius Rucker.
+He was the Eddie Vedder rip-off before they called me the Eddie Vedder rip-off.
+I felt like I was in good company, and I was honored by the compliment.
+When we came out with My Own Prison, it was the moodiest song on the radio.
+I think that kind of set us apart.
+We were fans of a lot of the grunge bands, but I don’t think we ever tried to fall in line with them.
+We were just doing our own thing."
+Guitarist Mark Tremonti's influences include thrash metal bands like Slayer, Metallica, Exodus, and Forbidden, as well as Living Colour, Rush and Elvis Presley.
+In a 2020 interview, Tremonti stated Zakk Wylde and Dimebag Darrell "had a huge influence on everybody".

 According to a 1999 piece in The Washington Post:

 The biblical imagery of singer Scott Stapp's lyrics got Creed typed as Christian rock by early listeners, and the band's denial of any religious objective has unsettled some of its more fervent fans.
 "We are not a Christian band," Stapp insists on the band's website.
 "A Christian band has an agenda to lead others to believe in their specific religious beliefs.
 We have no agenda!"